 - Pleasing angle where the neck and chin meet

-This is why a fullness in the neck and chin can create the illusion of excess weight or premature aging when, in fact, neither is true.
-Fatty deposits in the neck and/or under the chin can be especially aging for men who have to wear buttoned-up shirts or neckties.
+Therefore fullness in the neck and chin can create the illusion of excess weight or premature aging when, in fact, neither is true.
+Fatty deposits in the neck and/or under the chin can be especially aging for men who must wear buttoned-up shirts or neckties.
+In many cases, genetics play an important role in creating this problem.
+Many very fit patients complain about fullness of their neck that they just cannot do anything about.
 Liposuction is a surgical procedure in which Dr. Doherty removes excess fat, sculpting a crisper, more youthful looking neck, chin and jawline.

 He is amazing!!!
 I have had several different treatments with Dr. Doherty and have been 100% satisfied with all of them.
 I was bothered by some fullness in my neck and he recommended kybella.
 The results are incredible!!!!
 My neck and jawline have never looked so defined and tight.
 I will absolutely be back for other treatments.
 I recommend Dr. Doherty to everyone

 Non-Surgical Neck Rejuvenation: Kybella & SculpSure